Shkurlatov/dice-demo/README.md

 Here you can change the number of dice in the set and fill it with prefabs in the desired order.
 There must be at least one die in the set, otherwise the application will throw the corresponding exception at the launch.

 In the world of board games, there are not only classic dice.
 Players use bizarre shaped dice with different numbers of faces and specific values.
 The project allows you to add new types of dice without changing a single line of code.
-After importing a custom die model and a collider to it into the project, it is enough to create the corresponding prefab and you can use it in the DiceSet.
+After importing a custom die model and a collider to it into the project, it is enough to create the corresponding prefab, and you can use it in the DiceSet.
 To make it a little easier to understand the process of creating a custom die prefab, an additional eight-sided die has been added to the project.

 <img src="docs/images/dice_set.png" alt="drawing" width="256"/>